Yelp/kafka-utils/README.md

     $ kafka-rolling-restart --cluster-type sample_type
 ```

-* Check in-sync replicas for each topic-partition in the cluster with configuration for that topic in Zookeeper or default min.isr param if it is specified and there is no settings in Zookeeper for partition.
+* Check in-sync replicas for each partition in the cluster.
 ```shell
     $ kafka-check --cluster-type sample_type min_isr
 ```